 Although the private sector is expected to continue to provide the bulk of new renewable energy investment, public capital and support remain important to kick-start new markets and mobilise new capital sources.

 The public sector plays a critical role in establishing an enabling environment for investing in renewable energy through policies measures and programmes.
 This can improve the risk–return profiles of projects, thereby increasing the sector’s attractiveness to private investors.

 Governments can mobilise private investment by investing public funds in renewables, notably via multilateral and bilateral development finance institutions, national funds and other national finance institutions such as green investment banks.
-These public financial mechanisms can help inject initial financing into a nascent sector or relatively new technologies, assume investment risks to increase confidence for private investors, and lower financing costs.
+These public financial mechanisms can help inject initial financing into a nascent sector or relatively new technologies, engage in blended finance transactions with private providers of capital, assume investment risks to increase confidence for private investors, and lower financing costs.

 Mobilising institutional capital for renewables

 Institutional investors, i.e. pension funds, insurance companies, sovereign wealth funds, endowments, foundations and asset managers, can play an important role in scaling up renewable energy investment.
 This group manages well over USD 100 trillion of assets globally, with significant asset growth occurring in developing and emerging markets.

 Renewable energy presents such investors with a unique opportunity to diversify their holdings, benefit from stable, long-term and strong cash flows that match their liabilities, fulfill their fiduciary duties, and minimize risks from stranded assets and adverse regulatory changes.

 According to IRENA’s research, however, institutional investors have so far not taken advantage of opportunities presented by renewables, as less than a fifth of such investors have made any renewable energy investments, while only about 1.5% have invested directly in renewable energy projects.